telemachus/pluggo/docs/README.md

 ## Requirements and Installation

-Pluggo requires a working installation of Git in the user's `PATH`.
-(This may change if I switch from `exec` calls to a pure-Go library for Git operations.)
+Pluggo requires the Go runtime and a working installation of Git in the user's `PATH`.
+(At some point, I may offer binary releases to remove the dependency on Go's runtime.)

 To install, run the following command.